sanger/limber/docs/purposes_yaml_files.md

 printing QC labels.
 A list of valid label templates can be found in {file:config/label_templates.yml}

+A label template is a configuration that combines a {Labels::Base label class}, which describes the specific fields (barcode, date, user, etc...) which will be displayed on a Plate/Tube label, and a print my barcode template, which describes how those fields are physically laid out on the label.

 If unspecified, falls back on the default label template for the given printer specified in default_pmb_templates in {file:config/label_templates.yml}.